apache/activemq-artemis/docs/user-manual/en/examples.md

 ----------------

-The `topic-selector-example1` example shows you how to send message to a JMS Topic, and subscribe them using selectors with Apache ActiveMQ.
+The `topic-selector-example1` example shows you how to send message to a JMS Topic, and subscribe them using selectors with Apache ActiveMQ Artemis.

 Topic Selector 2
 ----------------